BMS Configuration and Setup

 Once you’ve gathered all the components do the following:

 - Navigate HERE to download the 4.36 installer

 - Follow the steps, then confirm your game is Falcon BMS 4.36.0 build 26181

 After the installation is finished, don’t delete the setup folder, as you’ll need it to patch the game later.
 BMS always checks for a valid Falcon 4 install, so do not uninstall Falcon 4.

-There are no updates currently available to BMS 4.34.
-In the future, to update to a newer version of BMS, download the updates and apply them to the 4.34 installer that you kept on your hard drive.
-In other words, you are patching the installer files, not the installation folder.
-Finally, run the 4.34 installer again and it will take care of upgrading your installation to the latest version.
+There three updates currently available to BMS 4.36.
+To update to a newer version of BMS, save the updates to the 4.36 installer folder that you kept on your hard drive.
+Then, run the 4.36 installer again and it will take care of upgrading your installation to the latest version.

 After installing the game, run the shortcut to the game and click Configuration in the launcher.
 In this window are options that cannot be changed in game, like advanced graphics options and avionics options.
 The settings are down to personal preference.
 VKing recommends Color MFD, EPAF Radar Cues, Gray scale AG Radar, and Smaller HSD/Bullseye Symbols.

 In the game, click Logbook at the top of the screen.
 This will show your player profile.
 Change both name and callsign to your nickname and pick a pilot picture and/or squadron patch if you like.

 Go to the Setup screen and check “Radio calls use bullseye”, then configure the rest the way you like.